Our Information Publications Service

 We currently have insufficient resources and demand for the routine translation of our publications or for audio or braille versions.
 We will respond to requests for these on a case-by-case basis in as positive a way as possible.

-Our information sheets and Route Maps give SMA-related health and social care information and are within the scope of the Information Standard.
+Our information sheets and Living with SMA web pages give SMA-related health and social care information and are within the scope of the Information Standard.
 Hard copies of these are free and can be ordered and posted by the Support Services team.
 Please go to our Publications Order Form.
 Health / social care information statements that appear in our promotional literature are drawn from these publications.

 Our Research and Treatment pages keep the SMA Community up-to-date in what is a very rapidly changing world, our updates covering clinical trials, treatment breakthroughs and reviews of clinical care research are either written by one of our professionally qualified Research Correspondents or translated from source material into more accessible language by our Information Production Team.